Helping Your Child Manage Depression

 Medicines

-Your child's health care provider may prescribe antidepressants to ease the symptoms of depression.
+Your child's health care provider may prescribe antidepressants.
 A combination of medicine, psychotherapy, and stress reduction techniques may be the most effective treatment for depression.

-If you are giving your child a medicine as part of his or her treatment:
+If you are giving your child a medicine:

 You and your child may not see much change for 4–8 weeks.

 Do not stop giving the medicine without first talking to the health care provider.
-When it is time for your child to stop taking medicine, the health care provider will coach you on how to safely stop the medicine.
+If it is time for your child to stop taking medicine, the health care provider will tell you how to do this safely.

 Relationships

-Encourage your child to talk with you or with other trusted adults, such as a counselor at school or church, or a coach.
-Your child might also want to talk with friends about his or her feelings.
-Support is a critical part of dealing with depression.
-Your child needs to know that he or she is not alone with this problem.
+Encourage your child to talk with you or other trusted adults, such as a counselor at school, religious community members, or a coach.
+Your child might also want to talk with friends.
+Support is critical.
+Your child needs to know that they are not alone.
 You may find that talking with others is helpful for you, also.

 How to recognize changes